 If all of this creative work sparked some creative ideas, there are channels for you to share.

-- First, search existing ideas in the Canvas Studio space to see if someone already submitted one like yours.
+- First, search existing ideas in the Ideas space to see if someone already submitted one like yours.

 - If you don’t see an idea like your own, submit a new idea at the bottom of the @studio page.